-All emissions of land converted to grassland were recalculated in the 2017 submission due to the updates in the NFI data for living biomass and areas.
-In addition, we also adjusted the default emission factor on organic soils to better fit the Norwegian conditions.
+The recalculations described in section 6.4.1.4 apply.
+All emissions of land converted to grassland were recalculated in the current year's submission due to the updates in the NFI data for living biomass and areas.

 There are no planned activities this year that will improve the data quality or the documentation for this source category.